 Recent drug spending growth has largely been due to new brands, high prices for existing drugs, and fewer patent expiries

-According to an analysis by IQVIA (formerly the IMS Institute for Healthcare Informatics) found that net spending on drug in 2016 was driven largely by the introduction of new brands and price increases for existing drugs still under patent protection.
-Compared to the previous two years, price increases for generic drugs did not play as much of a role in prescription spending growth in 2016.
-Additionally, high-cost specialty drugs used to treat hepatitis C had driven costs upward in 2014 and 2015, but significant decreases in the price of these drugs in 2016 lowered net drug spending.
-The report finds that the effect of patent expires has been largely unchanged over the past 3 years.
+According to an analysis by IQVIA (formerly the IMS Institute for Healthcare Informatics) net spending on drugs in 2017 was driven largely by the introduction of new brands and price increases for existing drugs still under patent protection.
+Compared to the previous years, the price of generics had a downward effect on overall drug spending.
+The report finds that the effect of patent expiries has been largely unchanged over the past 4 years.

 Costly new specialty drugs were a major driver of a recent spike in health spending

-Growth in price and utilization of pharmaceuticals has varied over the past 2 decades
+Growth in price and utilization of pharmaceuticals has varied over the past 25 years

 Generic drug prices have declined while branded drug prices have nearly doubled in price